-1. By learning it yourself.
 If you are in the process of learning the Spanish language, there will be so many natural opportunities for teaching your child.
 If you are studying “kitchen” vocabulary that day, then pass along this knowledge to your toddler.
-Also this is #1 on the list, because if you are learning Spanish, all other ideas will be so much more effective (as you will be able to back up the methods with your own understanding).
+This is #1 on the list for a reason.
+If you are learning Spanish, all other ideas will be so much more effective.
+It will allow you the ability to back up the methods with your understanding.

-There may be a Spanish program for toddlers in your area.
-These “Spanish classes” are usually taught at a language learning center, a pre-school, or a local religious organization.
+There may be a children’s language class in your area.
+These “Spanish classes” are often taught at a language learning center, a pre-school, or a local religious organization.
 These classes are very beneficial, as they allow children to learn with other children, in a fun setting.

 Check Out: Lango – offering foreign language classes for kids in over 70 communities.
 Spanish Blackbelt – has Spanish classes from toddlers to adults in several states.

-3. Have them Watch Spanish Language TV and Movies.
-By watching the same content that they would normally watch, but in a different language, your child can pick up on certain new words and phrases in a rapid manner.
-Try choosing SAP if the television program allows it, or selecting the audio track as Spanish when you are streaming movies or on your children’s DVD’s.
+Watching different language programs has never been easier.
+Your child can watch the same content they normally watch but in a different language.
+This helps your child pick up on certain new words and phrases in a rapid manner.
+Try choosing SAP if the television program allows it, select the Spanish audio track while streaming movies or on your children’s DVDs.

 Reading books is the most powerful way to gain new vocabulary and language understanding.
 Your child will focus on a few things: the pictures, your voice, your emotion, and the words they see on the page.
-This creates an idea situation for acquiring new vocabulary and connecting new words to images and emotions.
+This creates an ideal situation for acquiring new vocabulary and connecting new words to images and emotions.

 Check Out: Sing with Señor – offering an album of infectious songs filled with basic Spanish words.
-Boca Beth – offers some great music CD’s.
+SpanishMama – offers some great music CD’s.
 Habla Blah Blah – fun and free Spanish music videos for kids.

 This will be a fun vacation, and an opportunity for your child to be exposed to the Spanish language.
 Even at a young age, your child will feel that their Spanish learning will have more of a purpose, as you can refer back to your child’s memory of this trip.

 Check Out: Riviera Maya, Mexico – the Yucatan peninsula is quite a splendid place to visit: if you are into the extreme or just want to lie on the beach.
 San Juan, Puerto Rico – not far from the US mainland, filled with historic mystery.
 Barcelona, Spain – a Spanish city which includes much more than grand cathedrals and Spanish.

-There is a wide array of language learning DVD’s and Spanish content that can be streamed designed for toddlers.
-These can be helpful for building a basic foundation of vocabulary in Spanish.
+There is a wide array of language learning DVDs and Spanish content that can be streamed designed for toddlers.
+These can help build a basic foundation of vocabulary in Spanish.

 Why not celebrate a tradition from Mexico – such as Día de Los Muertos.
 Or, make some tamales together.

 Check Out: SpanglishBaby is a blog dedicated to giving you ideas and inspiration for celebrating both cultures.

 By beginning to teach your toddler Spanish at a young age, you are setting them up for great success!
 Not only should you consider learning Spanish yourself, but you need to take time out to understand how and why children become fully bilingual.
 A few good reads will do the trick.

 Is there a dual language immersion school in your area?
 If so, this would be an incredible opportunity for your child.
 Dual Language schools teach about half of the time in English and half of the time in Spanish.
-This method of teaching is highly beneficial, as your child will not only learn how to speak Spanish, but read and write in the language, as well.
+This method of teaching is highly beneficial, as your child will not only learn how to speak Spanish but read and write in the language, as well.